Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation on Unlearning Benchmarks

-As our results show, for the TOFU and MUSE-News benchmarks across all models and for RMU on the WMDP dataset, $\widehat{\pkt}$–[$\sf{CoreM}(\cdot,\cdot)$] increases sharply with $k$ using various core metrics $\sf{CoreM}(\cdot, \cdot)$, indicating that generating more samples under relatively high probabilistic decoding sharply raise the chance of leakage.
-Moreover, \textit{top-$p$} emerges as the primary parameter governing this leakage behavior.
+\textbf{Summary.} For TOFU and MUSE sets across all models, RMU on the WMDP, $\widehat{\pkt}$–[$\sf{CoreM}(\cdot,\cdot)$] increases sharply with $k$ using various core metrics $\sf{CoreM}(\cdot, \cdot)$, indicating that generating more samples under the probabilistic decoding sharply raise the chance of leakage.
+Moreover, we find that \textit{top-$p$} emerges as the primary parameter governing this leakage behavior.

-Our findings reveal a key weakness of current unlearning methods, they remain vulnerable to decoding strategy and highlights the need for more robust approaches.
-Here, we propose and implement a simple extension of the NPO algorithm, denoted as NPO-Fix, which augments the forget set with detected leakage instances identified through generation-based evaluation.
-While built on the same token-level NPO framework, NPO-Fix introduces a dynamic dataset augmentation step that integrates generation into the unlearning process, aiming to mitigate sequence-level leakage.
-As shown in \textbf{Table~\ref{app:fix}}, NPO-Fix improves over the vanilla NPO method on the TOFU dataset; however, leakage still grows with $k$, confirming that this simple fix remains insufficient and that more principled solutions are needed.
-Further implementation details are provided in \textbf{Appendix~\ref{app:sim-fix}}.
+Our findings reveal a key weakness of current unlearning methods, they remain vulnerable to decoding strategy and adversarial multiple sampling.
+This severe information leakage phenomenon highlights the need for more robust approaches.
+In \textbf{Sec. ~\ref{sec:rule}}, we propose a dynamic training algorithm, which iteratively augments both forget set and retain set.
+We implement it on the TOFU benchmark, and it can seamlessly integrate with existing unlearning methods, providing substantial improvements to their performance.